Simple & uncompromising key/data storage with PUF-based technology

-Most widely used embedded key storage methods are based on One-Time Programmable (OTP) memory such as fuses or anti-fuses, or on Non-Volatile Memory (NVM) such as EEPROM or Flash.
+Most widely used embedded key storage methods are based on One-Time Programmable (OTP) memory such as fuses or anti-fuses, or Non-Volatile Memory (NVM) such as EEPROM or Flash.
 However, current key storage methods are facing threats including key leakage, manipulation, and deactivation.
 Key leakage is when the key has been revealed during operation.
 Manipulation often involves decapsulation and side channel attacks on the memory to change the value inside the memory.
 Deactivation uses fault injection to shut down the whole system.

 The security level of a system highly depends on the strength of its keys and keeping them secret.
-PUFkeyst provides a key storage method, allowing secret keys to remain invisible when stored.
+PUFkeyst provides a key storage method, allowing secret keys to remaining invisible when stored.
 PUFkeyst entangles the keys with an embedded NeoPUF so that while the input data (such as a shared key) may be the same between chips, the actual stored data is unique from chip to chip.
 This enhances the difficulty for attackers since now a complete key cannot be pieced together from partial keys of different chips.
-Moreover, PUFkeyst can effectively prevent from key manipulation by entangling with NeoPUF.
+Moreover, PUFkeyst can effectively prevent key manipulation by entangling with NeoPUF.
 Hence, the security level for key storage can be enhanced without involving a full-function crypto engine (key encryption key scheme).

-Reaching high level secure storage without security algorithms: PUFkeyst
+Reaching high-level secure storage without security algorithms: PUFkeyst

 PUFkeyst can prevent the keys from being stolen or cloned.
-Due to the native differences of NeoPUF from chip to chip, the stored secret inside each chip is totally different than stored in other chips, and so it is securely tied to each device.
+Due to the native differences of NeoPUF from chip to chip, the stored secret inside each chip is totally different from stored in other chips, so it is securely tied to each device.
 Without knowing the value of NeoPUF, attackers cannot find the real key in use and cannot use any other devices to detangle the PUFkeyst.
 In addition, the PUFkeyst can resist the rewrite attacks on the memory where key is stored.
 Even if the attackers rewrite the data inside the memory, after detangling with NeoPUF, the real key is still different from the rewrite one.

-Reliable scrambler ensures the key is stored safely and cannot be read out directly.
+A reliable scrambler ensures the key is stored safely and cannot be read out directly.

 The value stored inside PUFkeyst cannot be changed and deleted.